cretz/teleworker/initial_design.md

 # Teleworker - Initial Design

 This document contains the initial design of Teleworker.
-It is intentionally brief and limited by trade-offs listed at the end.
-Much of this complements the [worker.proto](worker/workerpb/worker.proto) file.
+It is intentionally brief and limited by trade-offs listed near the end.
 While the document does have implementation details at varying levels of depth, it is acknowledged that they may change during development and are only valid at the time of this writing.

 ## Library

 Teleworker will have a library in `worker/`.
 The components are listed below.

-### Job Manager

-The manager component maintains a set of jobs and has operations to read and submit them.
-A manager is created with configuration consisting of an optional `JobLimitsConfig` (see proto) which it simply constructs a job runner with.

-All operations accept a context even if the context is unused (e.g. a memory-only get).
-The operations are listed below.

-**get job**

-Obtain a job by its ID, then atomically clone and return the protobuf representation of the job.

-**stop job**

-Stop a job by its ID if not already stopped.
-Accepts a `force` boolean that will send a `SIGKILL` when true or a `SIGTERM` when false.
-This call blocks until the job is stopped or the context is closed.
-Upon successful stop, the job is returned akin to how the get job operation does.

-**stop jobs**

-Same as the stop job operation, but for all jobs.
-This is used by the CLI for graceful termination.
-This blocks until all jobs have stopped or the context is closed.

-**stream job output**

-Accept a callback (or channel, depends on implementation decisions) to send.
-Also has a bool `past` parameter that, if true, will immediately send all past output before sending streaming output.
-This will block and continue to send output until the job completes or the context is closed.

 ### Job

-The unexported job contains the protobuf job state as well as any mutexes for locking field access.
+The job contains the state as well as any mutexes for locking field access.
+The state has the following information:

+* namespace - The namespace for this job for grouping purposes.
+* id - The job ID which can be user defined or is a generated v4 UUID if not user defined.
+This must be unique per namespace.
+* command - String slice of the original command.
+* pid - Integer PID of the command.
+* exit code - Unexported integer of the exit code (and accompanying boolean saying whether the job has even completed)
+* stdout, stderr - Unexported byte slices for content

+In addition to the exported, immutable namespace, id, command, and pid fields, the following operations are present:

+* get exit code - Atomically get the exit code and true if completed, or false of not completed.
+* get output - Copy output into byte slice parameter, optionally from an offset.
+Returns amount copied and total current amount of output.
+* listen output - Accept a send-only channel that is continually notified on any output update until context is closed.
+  Note, this is just notifying on update with the new total current amount of output, caller must call get output to retrieve it.
+This simple approach is chosen based on simplistic requirements compared to a more robust output broadcasting method.
+Blocks until context closed or job complete (return value will clarify which).
+* stop - Stop the job if not already stopped.
+Blocks until context is closed or the job is stopped.

+#### Output Management

+Based on feedback to ignore memory concerns, the output will be stored as simple stdout and stderr byte slices instead of a traditional rotating set of buffers.
+The output for each output type is captured via a pipe and appended to its respective slice under write lock.

+Based on feedback to store the entire output for all time, those wanting to stream output will simply hold cursor indexes into the byte slices instead of a traditional multi-writer or broadcast-based approach.

 ### Job Runner

 Job runner is an unexported interface for submitting a job.
 It is abstracted for platform independence.
 There are two
-implementations: a `os/exec`-based platform-independent runner that does not accept job limits, and a linux-only runner that does accept job limits.
+implementations: a `os/exec`-based platform-independent runner that does not accept job limits/isolation configuration, and a linux-only runner that does accept those.

-### gRPC Server

-A `ServeGRPC` operation will exist that accepts a context, a job manager, a `GrpcServerConfig` (see proto), and an optional variable number of additional `grpc.ServerOption`s.
-This call is blocking and the implementation of the gRPC service will, after security checks, delegate to the manager and convert output and errors to gRPC accordingly.
+#### Resource Limiting

+Per job resource limits can be provided to the Linux job runner.
+A default configuration will be available that implements all limits with reasonable values.
+The types of limits are listed below.

+**CPU**

+This is controlled via per-job cgroup.
+The following parameters are accepted:

+* period microseconds - Amount of CPU to divy up
+* quota microseconds - Amount of CPU allowed over the period

+**memory**

+This is controlled via per-job cgroup.
+The following parameters are accepted:

+* max bytes - Maximum amount of bytes to allow job to use

+**IO device**

+This is controlled via per-job cgroup.
+There can be multiple device limits.
+The following parameters are accepted for each device limit:

+* bytes per second - Amount of bytes per second allowed on the device
+* major version - Major version of the device
+* minor version - Minor version of the device

-#### Security
+#### Namespace Isolation

-The gRPC server can optionally be protected by TLS and by client mTLS.
-These are set via `grpc/credentials`-based TLS configuration.
-The `GrpcServerConfig` (see proto) contains the server key pair to serve TLS with.
-The configuration also contains a CA to verify against client certificates.
-Finally, the configuration contains a set of "client cert matchers" for read and write capabilities.
-A client certificate must satisfy the matcher for a capability to be granted.
-Clients with write capabilities are automatically granted read capabilities.
-See proto for details.
+Per job namespace isolation can be configured for the Linux job runner.
+A default configuration will be available that uses all isolations with reasonable values.
+The types of isolations are listed below.

+In order to support isolation, we re-execute ourselves (see the `child-exec` CLI command) but setup the new root path.
+In the future advanced network isolation settings could be set for the child as well.
+To keep code simple and prepare for a future where the child may have to wait for network setup, if any isolation is enabled the self-re-execution is performed even if not changing the root mount.

+**PID**

+This is controlled via the `CLONE_NEWPID` syscall attribute to the command.
+This is enabled via a boolean.

+**network**

+This is controlled via `CLONE_NEWNET` syscall attribute to the command.
+This is currently enabled via a boolean.
+When enabled, the default of no network interfaces are made available.
+In the future, loopback or other interfaces could be configured.

+**mount**

+This is controlled via `CLONE_NEWNS` syscall attribute to the command.
+This accepts a single argument for the new root filesystem path which is applied via the mount and pivot root syscalls.

-### gRPC Client
+### Job Manager

-A `DialGRPC` operation will exist that accepts a context and a configuration struct with options for the address, CA certificate to validate the server certificate with, and a key pair to send as the client certificate.
-This will use the `grpc/credentials`-based TLS configuration.
+The manager component maintains a set of jobs and has operations to get and submit them.
+A manager is created with configuration consisting of an optional job limit configuration which it simply constructs a job runner with.
+Jobs are grouped by namespace.

+**get job**

+Obtain a job by its namespace and ID.

+**submit job**

+Submit a job.
+The job namespace is optional (default is empty string namespace), ID is optional (default is generated), and command is required.
+No other job fields may be set.
+Result is a started job with a PID.

 ### Testing

-For the phase 1 (see "Implementation Phases" section), minimal tests will be done to ensure the library works as documented.
-Once the gRPC server is implemented in phase 2, a few more end-to-end tests will confirm functionality.
-The number of tests is intentionally limited by request.
+Based on requirements, tests are minimal.
+Integration tests will be present as Go unit tests to ensure resource limits are applied, output is properly captured, and invalid command is properly relayed.

+## gRPC Service

+A GRPC service implementation will be present in `workergrpc/` that handles authentication and authorization on each RPC call.
+A job manager will be provided to the service, and after auth, all RPC calls will simply delegate to it, translating models in either direction.
+See the [workergrpc/worker.proto](workergrpc/worker.proto) file for details.

+### Authentication

+Authentication is done via mutual TLS.

+For servers, a "get server credentials" operation will be present that accepts a server key pair (for TLS) and a client CA certificate (to verify client certificates) that returns an instance of `grpc/credentials.TransportCredentials` for use as a server option by gRPC server creators.

+For clients, a "get client credentials" operation will be present that accepts a client key pair (for auth) and a server CA certificate (to verify server certificate) that returns an instance of `grpc/credentials.TransportCredentials` for use as a dial option by gRPC client creators.

+### Authorization

+Authorization simply isolates jobs by using the client certificate's OU as the job namespace.
+There are no traditional authorization checks (i.e. there is no such thing as authorization failure, an empty OU is the empty namespace).

+### Testing

+Based on requirements, tests are minimal.
+Integration tests will be present that confirm authentication works and different certificate OUs properly isolate clients.

 ## CLI